g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 npm comes in handy for those working on huge structured projects that need scaling and are manageable easily; it’s applicable based on its dependency handling, versioning features, as well as integration into existing build processes.

 ## Integrating Lightning CSS with Webpack
-Make your development process with the automation of CSS bundling, optimization, and management alongside optional assets like JavaScript by integrating Webpack with Lightning CSS.
+Make your development process easier with the automation of CSS bundling, optimization, and management alongside optional assets like JavaScript by integrating Webpack with Lightning CSS.
 In this section, we will take a look at how we can integrate Lightning CSS  with Webpack.

 ### Configuring Webpack `(css-loader, style-loader)`
-First, confirm that you have the loaders required for Webpack to handle CSS files commensurately.
+First, confirm that you have the loaders required for Webpack to handle CSS files appropriately.
 Install `style-loader` and `css-loader`:
 ```bash
 npm install style-loader css-loader --save-dev
 ```